kaimitai/skchain/readme.md

 <hr>

 ### Editor Capabilities
 The editor allows you to alter level data: Block layout, level enemies and items, as well as level metadata.
 Both the US, EU and JP-versions of the ROM are supported.
 In addition we support editing game metadata; Demon Mirror enemy drop sets and schedules.
+On top of this, we are able to expand the ROM to vastly exceed the original data size limits.
 <br></br>
 ![alt text](./docs/images/01_editor.png)
 ###### The editor will show level and game metadata information